-If you want to get a different perspective of Berlin and its sights, how about getting up there and seeing the German capital from a bird's eyes perspective?
-Take your pick from these unique places for a stunning view of Berlin's cityscape.
+If you want to get a different perspective of Berlin and its sights, how about really getting up there and seeing the German capital from a bird's eyes perspective?
+Take your pick from these unique places for a stunning view of the Berlin cityscape.

 The TV Tower is Berlin’s highest building (1,207 ft) and visible throughout all central districts.
 Nicknamed Telespargel ("tele-asparagus"), the TV Tower was built in the former GDR between 1965 and 1969.
-An elevator takes you up to the silver-tilted sphere, where you find a viewing platform as well as a little rotating cafe with a charming 70s atmosphere.
+An elevator takes you up to the silver-tiled sphere, where you find a viewing platform and a little rotating cafe with a charming 70s atmosphere.
 On clear days, your can see as far as 26 miles.

-Berlin's night club with the best vista - for a hip vibe with sweeping views of the cityscape, hit the Week End, located on the 12th and 15th floor of an old office building at Alexanderplatz.
+For a hip vibe with sweeping views of the cityscape, hit the House of Weekend, located on the 12th and 15th floor of an old office building at Alexanderplatz.
 With the bar and furniture at the center of the club, the panoramic windows looking out onto Berlin are the signature of this hot spot.
 Make sure to take the elevator all the way up to get a breath of fresh air on the club's rooftop terrace.

 The red clinker-clad Kollhoff tower is with its 338 feet the highest building at Potsdamer Platz; the fastest elevator in Europe takes you up to the skyscarper’s viewing platform on the 24th and 25th floor, where you’ll have an unparalleled vista of the futuristic architecture that Potsdamer Platz is famous for.